Tesla, Inc.

 TSLA

-Tesla is an automotive manufacturer producing electric vehicles in the motor vehicle industry.
+Tesla is a leading electric vehicle manufacturer in the automotive industry.

 Investment Opinion: Should I buy TSLA Today?